nijoe1/fil-docs-local/storage-providers/pdp/install-and-run-pdp.md

   --tserver_flags rpc_bind_addresses=127.0.0.1
 ```

+{% hint style="warning" %}
-> **Warning:** If you encounter locale-related errors when starting Yugabyte for the first time, run:
+If you encounter locale-related errors when starting Yugabyte for the first time, run:
+{% endhint %}

 ```sh
 sudo locale-gen en_US.UTF-8
 ```

+{% hint style="success" %}
-> **Tip:** Visit `http://127.0.0.1:15433` to confirm successful installation.
+Visit `http://127.0.0.1:15433` to confirm successful installation.
 This is the YugabyteDB web UI — it should display the dashboard if the service is running correctly and all nodes are healthy.
+{% endhint %}

+{% hint style="info" %}
-> **Note:** You can also check your Yugabyte cluster details directly in the CLI with:
+You can also check your Yugabyte cluster details directly in the CLI with:
+{% endhint %}

 ```sh
 ./bin/yugabyted status